Skip to main content Go to Site Map

 Level 4 (first year)

-Your first year introduces you to the core skills of a professional modelmaker.
-These include making processes and techniques, design thinking, and the essential function of the model as a form of communication.
+You're introduced at Level 4 to all the core skills of a professional modelmaker: making processes and techniques, design thinking, and the essential function of the model as a form of communication.

-You’ll challenge, reframe and develop your previous assumptions about skills, methods, thought processes, and representation to build the necessary foundations for professional practice.
-Teaching seeks to move you swiftly from ‘rule-seeking behaviour’ to independent decision-making.
+Previous assumptions about skills, methods, thought processes, and representation are challenged, reframed, and developed to build the necessary foundations for professional practice.

 Level 5 (second year)

-In the second year, you’ll continue to develop your understanding of modelmaking as communication.
-Interpretation and representation are studied and practiced in a variety of different professional contexts.
+In the second year, you'll continue to develop your understanding of modelmaking as a form of communication.
+Interpretation and representation are studied and practised in a variety of different professional contexts.

-You’ll turn your attention outwards to clients, industry and society as a whole.
-Engagement and interaction with industry, audiences and consumers (in the form of live briefs where possible) are integrated into the curriculum, as is research, reflection and the use of writing to develop understanding.
+Attention is turned outwards to clients, to industry and to society.
+Engagement and interaction with industry, audiences and consumers are integrated into the curriculum, as is research, reflection and the use of writing to develop understanding.

-We’ll encourage you to develop interests and lines of enquiry which will inform the choice of creative and career directions in the third year.
+You're encouraged to develop interests and lines of enquiry that'll inform your choice of creative and career directions in the third year.

-Teaching seeks to facilitate your self-discovery and to build your confidence in pursuing independent paths in skill development, reflection and enquiry, and in choosing career directions.
+The course seeks to facilitate your self-discovery and to build confidence in pursuing independent paths in skill development, reflection and inquiry, and in choosing career directions.

 Level 6 (third year)